 The IDD Connects system went live in August 2019.
 This custom product is the result of a thoughtful and strategic overhaul of the way that we administer waivers.
 Through a contract with Carelon Behavioral Health, DBHDD designed a customized case management solution for Georgia which enhances transparency for individuals, supports productivity and workflow management, and allows a new level of access to data and reporting.
 IDD Connects provides streamlined access to the waiver application and coordination of eligibility determination and service coordination.
-These efficiencies include online application, pre-eligibility determination and ILSP) development including person centered tools, evaluation integrations, and clinical recommendations.
+These efficiencies include online application, pre-eligibility determinations, real-time planning list prioritization, evaluations, and Individual Support Plan (ISP) development including person centered tools, evaluation integrations, and clinical recommendations.
 This system maintains the full record of the individual, including support notes and outcome measures.